bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Combine learning resources:** Use a mix of online courses, workshops, and real-world projects to learn new methods and technologies.
 This blended approach ensures a well-rounded learning experience.
 - **Organize peer learning sessions:** Set up regular sessions with other Bitovians to share knowledge and best practices.
 Peer learning fosters a collaborative environment and enhances collective expertise.
-- **Establish mentorship programs:** Pair newer consultants with experienced mentors to provide guidance and support.
-Mentorship programs can accelerate learning and professional development.

 Tips and techniques: